top of page

 CleanUpAustralia.png

 Clean Up Australia Day is a not-for-profit Australian environmental conservation organisation.
 Since 1989, this annual event has been held during the 1st week of March.
-Without the dedication from volunteers, parks, waterways, nature reserves, and bushland across Australia would not be in the condition they are today.
+Without the dedication from volunteers, parks, water ways, nature reserves, and bushland across Australia would not be in the condition they are today.

 In 2021 Australians generated close to 67 million tonnes of waste!
 This significantly impacts our beautiful beaches and national parks.
 The same appealing sights and attractions we want to visit in pristine conditions!